alexandergall/bf-sde-nixpkgs/README.md

 There are two things that the packaging mechanism needs to take care of.
 The first is obvious: the location of `bfrt_grpc` must be added to the module search path in order for the control-plane code to be able to import the module.
-The second is a bit more intricate: the current `bfrt_grpc` code (at least up to SDE 9.5.0) requires Python 2.7.
-Therefore, any code using the library must also be restricted to that version.
-The packaging should make sure that this condition is satisfied (this also implies that the program doesn't make use of any features not available in Python 2.7)
+The second is that we should enforce to use a version of Python that is compatible with the one required by the `bfrt_grpc` module.
+Nix allows us to do this easily by exporting the precise Python interpreter to the user of the SDE.

 To illustrate how such a package could look like we make use of the packet-broker once again.